JohnSongNow/Eraser-Bot/README.md

 Notice how all values past the param are considered to be part of
 ```

+### Default Commands

 - Mod
-  - addViewerCommand [commandToken] [Phrase]
+  - !addViewerCommand [commandToken] [Phrase]
-  - deleteViewerCommand [commandToken]
+  - !deleteViewerCommand [commandToken]
 - Owner
-- save : Saves the currnet commands to local text files
+  - !save : Saves the currnet commands to local text files
-- reload : Reloads all current commands from local text files
+  - !reload : Reloads all current commands from local text files
-- add|Mod/Owner|Command [commandToken] [Phrase] : Adds a mod/owner phrase with a keyword
+  - !add|Mod/Owner|Command [commandToken] [Phrase] : Adds a mod/owner phrase with a keyword
-- delete|Mod/Owner|Command [commandToken] : Deletes a mod/owner phrase with a keyword
+  - !delete|Mod/Owner|Command [commandToken] : Deletes a mod/owner phrase with a keyword
-- changeSetting [settingName] [newValue] : Changes the given setting to a new value
+  - !changeSetting [settingName] [newValue] : Changes the given setting to a new value
-- addMods [modNames] : Adds a mod to the bot-mod list
+  - !addMods [modNames] : Adds a mod to the bot-mod list
-- deleteMods [modNames] : Deletes a mod from the bot-mod list
+  - !deleteMods [modNames] : Deletes a mod from the bot-mod list

 For any questions please visit [Eraser-Bot](johnsong.science/projects/eraser-bot)